Arash217/OBA-browser-technologies-1819/README.md

 There weren't any issues, because there is enough contrast between the colors.

 #### Solution(s)
-No solutions implemented since there weren't any issues.
+No solutions implemented, because there weren't any issues.

 ### Bandwidth